Religion in Portland, Oregon: Catholicism

-History

 From 1843 to 1846, the Oregon Country was an apostolic vicariate, led by Francis Norbert Blanchet.
 In 1928, the Roman Catholic Archdiocese of Portland in Oregon was founded with Edward D. Howard as the first archbishop.

 Protestantism

 Baptists

 In addition to some Southern Baptist Churches, Portland has many Independent Baptist Churches.
-First Baptist Church is in Downtown Portland.
+First Baptist Church in Downtown Portland is the largest Baptist church in the area.

 Episcopalianism

 The Episcopal Diocese of Oregon of the Episcopal Church serves Portland.
-Trinity Episcopal Cathedral is the Diocese's Cathedral.
+Trinity Episcopal Cathedral is the diocese's cathedral.
 The current bishop is Diana Akiyama.

-History

-On May 18, 1851, Two reverends along with four parishioners organized Trinity Episcopal Church in Portland.
+On May 18, 1851, two reverends along with four parishioners organized Trinity Episcopal Church in Portland.
 It was the first Episcopal congregation organized in the Oregon Territory.
 The two reverends went on to organize parishes in four other Oregon cities by the end of the year.

-In 1853 the congregation had grown to 25 parishioners, and called its first rector, the Rev. John D. McCarty.A new building, located at the corner of Southwest Second Avenue and Oak Street in Portland on land donated by parishioner Benjamin Stark, was consecrated by the newly elected Missionary Bishop of the Missionary District of the Oregon and Washington Territories, the Right Rev. Thomas Fielding Scott, it was the first Episcopal church building north of San Francisco and west of St. Paul.
+In 1853 the congregation had grown to 25 parishioners, and called its first rector, John D. McCarty.
+A new building, located at the corner of Southwest Second Avenue and Oak Street in Portland on land donated by parishioner Benjamin Stark, was consecrated by the newly elected Missionary Bishop of the Missionary District of the Oregon and Washington Territories, Thomas Fielding Scott, it was the first Episcopal church building north of San Francisco and west of St. Paul.

 By 1871, Trinity had grown to over 200 members.
 The congregation had purchased a half block at the corner of Southwest Sixth Avenue and Oak Street for $3,000.
 In 1872 a new church building was built on this site that was thought to more accurately reflect the congregation's (and the City of Portland's) stature.
 The congregation in this period included many prominent Portlanders, including Cicero Hunt Lewis, Sylvester Pennoyer, Rodney Glisan, and Matthew Deady.
 In 1873, Trinity was involved in the founding of Good Samaritan Hospital.
 In 1902, the church building at Sixth and Oak was heavily damaged by fire, and the congregation decided to relocate yet again, to the more fashionable NW 19th Avenue, where many wealthy parishioners lived.
 This new building, in which the congregation still worships, was consecrated on October 14, 1906.
 The stained glass windows, the work of the Charles J. Connick Studios of Boston, date from the late 1940s.